On Bridging Generic and Personalized Federated Learning for Image Classification: Experiment (More Details and Results in The Appendix)

-\textbf{Analysis.} To understand why \FedRoD improves G-FL, we visualize each local model $\vw_m$'s G-FL accuracy in~\autoref{fig:exp_fig} (a). \FedRoD not only learns a better global model for G-FL, but also has a smaller variance across the local models' generic heads (as their objectives are more aligned).
-We also show how $\vw_m$ deviates from $\bar{\vw}$ after training in \autoref{fig:exp_fig} (b). \FedRoD has a smaller variance.
+\textbf{BRM effectively reduces the variance of G-FL accuracy and local gradients.} To understand why \FedRoD improves G-FL, we visualize the global model $\bar\vw$'s and each local model $\vw_m$'s G-FL accuracy on CIFAR-10 (Dir(0.3)), in~\autoref{fig:analysis} (upper). \FedRoD not only learns a better global model for G-FL, but also has a smaller variance of accuracy across the local models' generic heads (as their objectives are more aligned).
+We also show how $\vw_m$ deviates from $\bar{\vw}$ after local training in \autoref{fig:analysis} (lower). \FedRoD has a smaller variance. {This coincides with the study in~\citep{kong2021consensus}: lower variances of the local gradients could imply better generic performance.}

-\paragraph{Pushing the limit with Meta-BSM (cf. \autoref{ss_meta}).} We sample \textbf{10} images for each class (only $0.2\%$ of the overall training set) from the training set as the meta set.
-We compare to~\cite{zhao2018federated} that concatenates the meta set to clients' local data.
-The results in \autoref{tbl:main_bal} are encouraging.
-With a very small meta set, \FedRoD outperforms \cite{zhao2018federated} by $1\%$ to $14\%$ on accuracy across different settings, validating the importance of balanced losses and how to set them up dynamically via meta-learning.

-\paragraph{\FedRoD (hyper) for future clients.} To validate the generalizability to new clients, we build on the CIFAR-10 (Dir(0.3)) setting but split the training data into 100 clients (50 are in training; 50 are new) and train for 100 rounds (sampling 40$\%$ of the $50$ training clients every round).
-After that, we evaluate on the 50 new clients individually, either using the global model directly or fine-tuning it with clients' data for several local steps. ~\autoref{fig:exp_fig} (c) shows the averaged accuracy.
-Without any further local training (\ie, fine-tuning), \FedRoD (hyper) can already generate personalized models, and outperforms others methods stably with fine-tuning.